Belfast: Architectural heritage

 The Baroque revival City Hall was finished in 1906 on the site of the former White Linen Hall, and was built to reflect Belfast's city status, granted by Queen Victoria in 1888.
 Its Edwardian design influenced the Victoria Memorial in Calcutta, India, and Durban City Hall in South Africa.
 The dome is 173 ft high and figures above the door state "Hibernia encouraging and promoting the Commerce and Arts of the City".

-Across from the City Hall, on Donegall Sq.
-West, is the Renaissance and Baroque revival Scottish Provident Institution (1902).
+Across from the City Hall, on Donegall Square West, is the Renaissance and Baroque revival Scottish Provident Institution (1902).
 On the east side, a branch of the Ulster Bank is built behind the classical portico of a former Methodist church dating from 1846.
 On the north side, facing the City Hall is the once palatial, copper-domed, "Royal Irish Linen Warehouse" of Robinson & Cleaver (1888), until its closure in 1984, the city's premier department store.
-Next door, its successor, Marks and Spencers, is housed behind the red sandstone, Florentine Gothic, facade (1869) of a rival linen business that was burned out in the Blitz.
+Next door, its successor, Marks & Spencer is housed behind the red sandstone, Florentine Gothic, facade (1869) of a rival linen business that was burned out in the Blitz.

 Built in the Romanesque-style on the site of an earlier neo-classical church, St Anne's Church of Ireland Cathedral was consecrated in 1904.
-The north transept, featuring on its exterior "the largest Celtic cross in Ireland", was completed in 1981, and a final addition, a 40-metre stainless steel "Spire of Hope" was installed in 2007.
+The north transept, featuring on its exterior "the largest Celtic cross in Ireland", was completed in 1981.
+In view of its unstable foundation in estuarine sleech, plans for a bell tower were abandoned in favour of a 40-metre stainless steel "Spire of Hope" installed in 2007.

 The neoclassical Royal Courts of Justice were opened on Oxford Street in 1933.

 Redevelopment

-The opening Victoria Square Shopping Centre in 2008 was to symbolise the rebound of the city centre since its days as a restricted security zone during the Troubles.
-But retail footfall in the centre is limited by competition with out-of-town shopping centres and with internet retailing.
+The opening Victoria Square Shopping Centre in 2008 was to symbolise the rebound of the city centre since its days as a restricted security zone during the Troubles; but retail footfall in the centre is limited by competition with out-of-town shopping centres and with internet retailing.
 As of November 2023, footfall had not recovered pre-COVID pandemic levels.
 There are compensating trends: the growth in tourism and hospitality which has included a sustained boom in hotel construction.

-The City Council also talks of a "residential-led regeneration".
+The city council also talks of a "residential-led regeneration".
 New townhouse and apartments schemes are being developed for the city's quays, and for Titanic Quarter.

-The completion in 2023 of Ulster University's enhanced Belfast campus (in "one of the largest higher education capital builds in Europe") and the determination of Queen's University to compete with the private sector in the provision of student housing, has fostered the construction downtown of multiple new student residences.
+The completion in 2023 of Ulster University's enhanced Belfast campus, in "one of the largest higher education capital builds in Europe" and the determination of Queen's University to compete with the private sector in the provision of student housing, has fostered the construction downtown of multiple new student residences.